The Order of Vandalia: A Brief History

 A few days before homecoming in 1960, President Elvis J. Stahr outlined his idea for a special honor for those he termed “the University’s most loyal servants,” and charged three men sitting in his office with the task of designing such an award.
 “And,” he added, “I want it in place by next spring.”

-David W. Jacobs, executive secretary of the Alumni Association; Josh C. Gluck, director of student affairs; and Donavan H. Bond director of development and executive director of the WVU Foundation, were the three whom Stahr gave the assignment.
+David W. Jacobs, executive secretary of the Alumni Association; Joseph C. Gluck, director of student affairs; and Donovan H. Bond director of development and executive director of the WVU Foundation, were the three whom Stahr gave the assignment.
 “I want this to be something that is uniquely West Virginian,” he explained.
 “It should be on the same level of distinction as an honorary degree, but should be for outstanding service to the University rather than professional career achievement.”

 He added only one other stipulation: rules governing – and restricting – selection should be as few as possible.